Genzikie/Tic-Tac-Toe/README.md

 <img src="fig1.png">

-Figure 1.
-Main menu.

 When you press the play button, a tic-tac-toe game board appears in place of the menu window.
 The game board is made up of 3x3 buttons that, when clicked, reveal a symbol.
 The X player is represented by X-shaped tools, while the O player is represented by a gear.
 The X player will make the first move in the game.